josephreisinger/vowpal_porpoise/README.md

     # here stdin will close
 # here the vw process will have finished

-# Inside with predicting() we can stream instances and
+# Inside the with predicting() block we can stream instances and
 # acquire their labels
 with vw.predicting():
     for instance in ['1 |this is another positive example',\